Opposite of causing, or able to cause, death

 Opposite of capable of causing damage by poisoning

-Opposite of to an absolute degree
+Opposite of to an absolute or complete degree

 (generic intensifier) Opposite of extreme or absolute in degree